MirantisContainers/mke-docs/content/docs/operations/telemetry.md

 Following this, `mke-opeartor` reconciles the change in the configuration.
-Once this is complete, MKE will thereafter transmit key usage data to Mirantis by way of a a secure Segment endpoint.
+Once this is complete, MKE will thereafter transmit key usage data to Mirantis by way of a secure Segment endpoint.

 ## Enable telemetry through the MKE web UI